-There are voids in the fire resistive barrier between the living space and garage that will allow flames to penetrate.
+There are voids in the fire resistive barrier between the roof/wall framing and garage that will allow flames to penetrate.
 The gypsum barrier slows the spread of a fire from the garage to the structure and/or living space.
 Patching the voids with a fire retardant caulk is recommended.

-6.5 PASSAGE DOOR
+6.5 EXTERIOR DOOR(S)